amyheather/programming_notes/programming_notes/git.md

 To delete remote branch: `git push origin --delete branchname`
 To delete local branch: `git branch -d branchname`

+To remove listing of remote branches that have actually been removed: `git remote prune origin`

 To check for different between local and remote file:
 `git fetch origin branchname`
 `git diff origin/branchname -- filename`